 A simple piano line.
 A gentle bit of synth.
-Leif Vollebekk hasn’t even opened his mouth yet, drugs and I’ve fallen in love.
+Leif Vollebekk hasn’t even opened his mouth yet, and I’ve fallen in love.

 I’d agreed to come down; partly because a lovely PR I’ve been working with for years had made a point of letting me know this was a Saturday show, partly because, well, Margaret Glaspy.
 A French Canadian songwriter of Norwegian descent, Vollebekk’s newest album, Twin Solitude, is on the shortlist for this year’s Polaris Prize, but something about it had never connected.

 The secret, my friends, is not to drop Leif Vollebekk songs into shuffle.
 This is music to get lost in: as lost as Vollebekk himself does, when he plays.